MostAwesomeDude/construct/docs/intro.rst

 --------------
 Construct should run on any Python 2.7 3.3 3.4 3.5 3.6 3.7 pypy pypy3 implementation.
 Recommended is 3.6 because it supports ordered keyword arguments and compilation feature.

-Enum34 is optional if you want Enum or EnumFlags to take labels from IntEnum or IntFlag (not needed on Python 3.4 and 3.6 respectively).
+Enum34 is optional if you want Enum or EnumFlags to take labels from IntEnum or IntFlag.

-Numpy is optional, if you want to serialize numpy arrays using Numpy protocol.
+Numpy is optional, if you want to serialize arrays using Numpy protocol.
 Otherwise arrays can still be serialized using PrefixedArray.

 Different Python versions support different compression modules (like gzip lzma), if you want to use Compressed.